 Read more about Marie on her Google Profile: Marie Iannotti.

-From Marie Iannotti:
+By Marie Iannotti:

 I think gardening is the ultimate luxury.
 It combines all the senses and never runs out of delights and surprises.
 Sure, there are disappointments, but there's always next season.
 There's always something to look forward to and something to learn.
 I have never met another gardener who wasn't enthusiastic and generous with his or her knowledge.
-That's what I enjoy most about being About.com's Gardening Guide - sharing my gardening skills and woes with other gardening zealots.
+That's what I enjoy most about being About.com's Gardening Expert - sharing my gardening skills and woes with other gardening zealots.